amiantos/multiclock/README.md

 *What about 24-hour time support?*

 If you have macOS set to 24-hour time, the screensaver will automatically use 24-hour time as well.
+(Well, it's [supposed to, anyway](https://github.com/amiantos/multiclock/issues/2)...)

 ## Development